 6. Radiator Springs Racers – Disney California Adventure

-Tokyo DisneySea’s unlimited budget and immense Imagineering fortitude graced us with a cornucopia of top-shelf rides: some were improved takes on existing attractions, while others tell entirely new stories for a Disney ride.
+Tokyo DisneySea’s unlimited budget graced us with a cornucopia of top-shelf rides – some were improved takes on existing attractions, while others tell classic stories in a totally new way.
 The timing was right for Tokyo Disney to implement the state-of-the-art Test Track ride system for the centerpiece ride at Tokyo DisneySea, which was poised to debut as one of the dark ride capitals of the world.
-Without a major roller coaster in the plans, however, high octane thrills would instead be packaged inside of Mount Prometheus, home to Jules Verne’s Journey to the Center of the Earth.
-The ride starts out innocently enough, but beautiful scenes of bioluminescent wonders grow more and more sinister before an unspeakably terrifying lava monster chases adventurers up and out of the active volcano for a brief moment of daylight and, believe it or not, airtime (Yes, on a Disney ride.
-Airtime).
+Without a major roller coaster in the plans, high octane thrills would instead be packaged inside of Mount Prometheus, home to Jules Verne’s Journey to the Center of the Earth.
+The ride starts out innocently enough, but beautiful scenes of bioluminescent wonders grow increasingly sinister before adventurers must evacuate up and out of the active volcano for a brief moment of daylight and, believe it or not, airtime.

 3. TRON Lightcycle Power Run – Shanghai Disneyland

-TRON is, in a word, the favorite.
-It is our sentimental and practical roller coaster #1.
-Nothing prepares riders for the sensory feast of this electric tour de force – from the launch and outdoor canopy to its show building of dark-ride-level scenes and events, TRON Lightcycle Power Run is the purest marriage of roller coasters and storytelling.
-Even the queue, though minimalist at times, sticks the landing with its pre-ride explanations and demonstrations of the matters at hand.
-We’re curious to see how this all translates to Walt Disney World; a sense of danger and seriousness surrounds the ride (the penalty for losing in the Power Run is death, after all) – will the experience be softened-up for American audiences?
+TRON is, in a word, the best.
+Hyperspace in Paris is our favorite, but we think TRON is the world’s premier roller coaster experience.
+Nothing prepares riders for the sensory feast of this electric tour de force – from the drool-worthy rolling stock to the dazzling launch sequence to the show building of dark-ride-level scenes, we think TRON Lightcycle Power Run is the most compelling marriage of roller coasters and storytelling.
+Even the queue, though minimalist at times, commands attention with its preshows.
+We’re curious to see how this all translates to Walt Disney World; tonally, the ride is quite bleak (the penalty for losing in the Power Run is death) – will the experience be softened-up for American audiences?
 We’ll know for certain soon enough, although probably not as soon as we’d like.